 Take to drop-off points

 There are specialists out there who recover items that cannot be put in the kerbside recycling bin.
-Things such as soft plastic bags, batteries, light bulbs, e-waste such as phones, TVs, computer equipment and broken electrical items, and hazardous wastes such as chemicals, boat flares, gas canisters and paint.
+Things such as batteries, light bulbs, e-waste such as phones, TVs, computer equipment and broken electrical items, and hazardous wastes such as chemicals, boat flares, gas canisters and paint.
 And TAKING things to these drop-off facilities is easier than we might think.

 Household bins are only part of the waste solution, that’s why taking things to a designated drop-off point is a GREAT thing to do.

-It’s easier than you might think, with a lot of well-known stores accepting some e-waste and soft plastics (Officeworks, BatteryWorld, Coles, Woolworths and IKEA to name a few)!
+It’s easier than you might think, with a lot of well-known stores accepting some e-waste and batteries (Officeworks, BatteryWorld, Coles, Woolworths and IKEA to name a few)!
 There are some hazardous waste you just cannot bin for safety reasons, and you can simply take these to a convenient specialist drop-off facility too.
 Check out your local Household Hazardous Waste (HHW) facility.

 There is an appropriate place for everything, and WasteSorted households have great ways to sort waste materials that do not belong in kerbside collection bins.
-These include everyday items (such as plastic, light bulbs and batteries), household hazardous waste (such as chemicals, boat flares, gas canisters and paint) and e-waste (such as computer equipment, broken electrical items, phones and TVs).
+These include everyday items (such as light bulbs and batteries), household hazardous waste (such as chemicals, boat flares, gas canisters and paint) and e-waste (such as computer equipment, broken electrical items, phones and TVs).

 People who are GREAT Sorts: